There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 These tips for beginner cyclists might also be useful.

-Singles cycling holidays
+Solo cycling holidays

 If you’re an experienced cyclist and happy in your own company, you might be happy travelling and riding by yourself.
+This article contains tips for solo cycling.
+We also have several multi day routes ridden by solo cyclists, take a look at this Calgary to Vancouver in Canada, or this guide to Poland’s Masurian Lakes.

 Alternatively, you could consider just getting a few days guiding in your destination.
 This way you could do some riding alone and some with a local guide.
 There’s always the option to contact a local cycling club before you leave – many will be happy for you to tag along with one of their rides.